wiheto/netplotbrain/README.md

 - Inferior 'I'

 Sequences of views are possible.
-So setting view = 'LSR' will generate 3 subplots with left, superior, and right views
+So, setting view = 'LSR' will generate 3 subplots with left, superior, and right views

-You can also specify the specific rotation(tuple): (xy-rotate, xz-rotate) in degrees.
+You can also specify the specific rotation (tuple): (xy-rotate, xz-rotate) in degrees.
 The R view is (0, 0)

 ### Rotated sequences with frames